hoshino0113/object_counting_deeper_dive_trainFree/README.md

 <h1>A Study on Prompt Sensitivity Using SAM</h1>
+<h2> Introduction</h2>
+This project investigates the robustness of training-free, prompt-guided object counting systems.
+By introducing controlled errors into bounding box, point, and text prompts, we evaluate how prompt noise affects counting accuracy and identify key failure modes in segmentation-based approaches.

 <h2> Installation </h2>
 1. The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8. <br>